FedericoVaga/mamma/README.md

 Mamma is a C Unit Test framework. *Mamma* in Italian means mom.
-The reason behind this name is simple: a good mom always looks over her children behavior, so as the unit-test looks over our code behavior in order to make as perfer as possible.
+The reason behind this name is simple: a good mom always looks over her children behavior, so as the unit-test looks over our code behavior in order to make as perfect as possible.

 The aim of this README file is to provide you an overview of the project.